PaulReyes6887/csci3055u-project-template/README.md

 Scala does have dynamic scoping support, however programmers are not advised to use dynamic scoping rules as it makes it extremely hard to keep track on how their code will run during runtime.

+#### Support of Functional programming constructs
+Scala does support many functional programming constructs as a core of its design.
+Some notable functional programming constructs it naturally supports are lazy programming, immutable data, and lambda calculus.

+#### Type system?
+As previously mentioned, scala uses a strong statically typed system - all variables and functions are statically typed.

+#### Pros and cons of the language